 Spots on the cheeks are generally linked to the respiratory system, which is bad news for smokers.
 These areas are also prone to touching the dirtiest items in your house (just think how many times you put your phone to your face in a day…)

-Tackle it: Whether you smoke or not, try and take longer and more regular walks outside to try and increase your exposure to fresh air – and wash your pillows and wipe down your phone on a regular basis!
+How to get rid of spots on cheeks: Whether you smoke or not, try and take longer and more regular walks outside to try and increase your exposure to fresh air – and wash your pillows and wipe down your phone on a regular basis!

 Spots on back